- The starting cost for Gartner rises very rapidly the more Gartner is used.

 What To Do With This Database?

 Once a database of this nature was known, the investing company would need to review the Magic Quadrant as soon as it is published and make their buying decision as soon as they can before others can do the same.
-That is, they would need to determine their investment strategy and be ready to trade before the fact.
+They would need to determine their investment strategy and be ready to trade before the fact.
 There are at least two “plays” available to the investment company.

 - One is the longer-term play that the vendor will receive more sales because of their enhanced Gartner rating,

-According to my interviews with Gartner, investors are not all that focused on the Magic Quadrant (which we cover in the article How to Understand Gartner’s Magic Quadrant.
+According to my interviews with Gartner, investors are not all focused on the Magic Quadrant (which we cover in the article How to Understand Gartner’s Magic Quadrant.

 Is Gartner Worth the Investment for Software Buyers?